codeigniterpower/codeigniter-schoolv3/docs/INSTALL.md

 Debian/Devuan based servers distros:

+### Preparation of server:

 1. install venenux repos to get sure php 5.6 exits on all debians
 2. install the necesary packages, must be apache2 due the rewrite rule
-3. setup the necesary environment to get sure will run secure
+3. setup the php, mysql and apache instalations
-4. setup the credentials and domain for base url in config files
+4. setup the timezone inside mysql and restart the daemons

 Run those commands as `root` superuser: